Grassmannian diffusion maps based dimension reduction and classification for high-dimensional data: Abstract

 \section{Abstract}

-Diffusion Maps is a nonlinear dimensionality reduction technique used to embed high-dimensional data in a low-dimensional Euclidean space, where the notion of distance is due to the transition probability of a random walk over the dataset.
-However, the conventional approach is not capable to reveal the dataset underlying subspace structure, a useful information for machine learning applications such as object classification and face recognition.
-To circumvent this limitation, a novel nonlinear dimensionality reduction technique, referred to as Grassmannian Diffusion Maps, is developed herein relying on the affinity between subspaces represented by points on the Grassmann manifold.
-To this aim, a kernel matrix is used to construct the transition matrix of a random walk on a graph connecting points on the Grassmann manifold for posterior determination of the diffusion coordinates embedding the data in a low-dimensional Euclidean space.
-In this paper, three examples are considered to evaluate the performance of both conventional and Grassmannian Diffusion Maps.
-First, a ``toy'' example shows that the Grassmannian Diffusion Maps can identify a well-defined parametrization of points on the unit sphere, representing a Grassmann manifold.
-The second example shows that the Grassmannian Diffusion Maps outperforms the conventional Diffusion Maps in classifying elements, later recovered by a conventional clustering, of a dataset by their intrinsic characteristics.
-In the last example, a novel data classification/recognition technique is developed based on the construction of an overcomplete dictionary of reduced dimension whose atoms are given by the diffusion coordinates.
-A face recognition problem is solved considering face images subject to varying illumination conditions, changes in face expressions, and occurrence of occlusions.
-The technique presented high recognition rates (i.e., 95\% in the best-case scenario) using a fraction of the data required by conventional methods.
+{This work introduces the Grassmannian Diffusion Maps, a novel nonlinear dimensionality reduction technique that defines the affinity between points through their representation as low-dimensional subspaces corresponding to points on the Grassmann manifold.
+The method is designed for applications, such as image recognition and data-based classification of constrained high-dimensional data where each data point itself is a high-dimensional object (i.e. a large matrix) that can be compactly represented in a lower dimensional subspace.
+The GDMaps is composed of two stages.
+The first is a pointwise linear dimensionality reduction wherein each high-dimensional object is mapped onto the Grassmann manifold representing the low-dimensional subspace on which it resides.
+The second stage is a multi-point nonlinear kernel-based dimension reduction using Diffusion maps to identify the subspace structure of the points on the Grassmann manifold.
+To this aim, an appropriate Grassmannian kernel is used to construct the transition matrix of a random walk on a graph connecting points on the Grassmann manifold.
+Spectral analysis of the transition matrix yields low-dimensional Grassmannian diffusion coordinates embedding the data into a low-dimensional reproducing kernel Hilbert space.
+Further, a novel data classification/recognition technique is developed based on the construction of an overcomplete dictionary of reduced dimension whose atoms are given by the Grassmannian diffusion coordinates.
+Three examples are considered.
+First, a ``toy'' example shows that the GDMaps can identify an appropriate parametrization of structured points on the unit sphere.
+The second example demonstrates the ability of the GDMaps to reveal the intrinsic subspace structure of high-dimensional random field data.
+In the last example, a face recognition problem is solved considering face images subject to varying illumination conditions, changes in face expressions, and occurrence of occlusions.
+The technique presented high recognition rates (i.e., 95\% in the best-case) using a fraction of the data required by conventional methods.}

 \begin{AMS} 53Z50, 14M15, 60J20 \end{AMS}